 In 2005, the Company was served with a lawsuit by former employees in Oregon who allege that they did not properly receive sufficient meal breaks and paid rest periods, and that terminated employees were not paid in a timely manner.
 The trial court certified three classes, two for alleged violations of that state's labor laws concerning rest breaks and one related to untimely payments upon termination.
 Thereafter, following a ruling by the Oregon Supreme Court in a similar rest break class action case, the trial court dismissed one of the classes.
 The parties agreed to mediate which resulted in a settlement of all remaining issues.
-In the near future, the agreement will be submitted to the court for approval.
-The entire settlement amount is accrued in the accompanying consolidated condensed balance sheet as of August 2, 2008.
+The agreement received the Court's preliminary approval and a final fairness hearing has been scheduled for December 17, 2008.
+The entire settlement amount is accrued in the accompanying condensed consolidated balance sheet as of November 1, 2008.

 In 2006, the Company was served with a lawsuit by a former employee in a California state court alleging that she was paid for wages with a check drawn on a bank which did not have any branches in the state, an alleged violation of the state's labor code; that she was paid less for her work than other similar employees with the same job title based on her gender; and that she was not paid her final wages in a timely manner, also an alleged violation of the labor code.
 The plaintiff requested the court to certify the case and those claims as a class action.
 The parties reached a settlement and executed an Agreement by which the named plaintiff individually settled her Equal Pay Act and late payment claims.
 The Court accepted the proposed settlement and certified a class for the check claim.
 Notices were mailed to class members and a hearing for final approval of the settlement occurred on April 22, 2008.
 The settlement amount was accrued in the accompanying condensed consolidated balance sheet as of February 2, 2008 and was paid to class members during the second quarter of 2008.
+While the Court has continuing jurisdiction to enforce settlement, the case is resolved.

 In 2006, the Company was served with a lawsuit filed in federal court in the state of Alabama by a former store manager.
 She claims that she should have been classified as a non-exempt employee under the Fair Labor Standards Act and, therefore, should have received overtime compensation and other benefits.
 She filed the case as a collective action on behalf of herself and all other employees (store managers) similarly situated.
 Plaintiff sought and received from the Court an Order allowing nationwide (except for the state of California) notice to be sent to all store managers employed by the Company now or within the past three years.
 Such notice was mailed and less than fifteen percent of those eligible to opt-in as a plaintiff did so.
 The Company will challenge the anticipated effort by the opt-in plaintiffs to be certified as a class following discovery which is on-going.
 A second suit was recently filed in the same court by the same plaintiffs' attorneys by named plaintiffs who sue on behalf of themselves and others similarly situated.
 The named plaintiffs in the second suit failed to opt-in to the original suit in a timely manner.
 The allegations in the second suit are essentially the same as the first.
+The Court has consolidated the two cases.